Home > Blog Posts > Positive credit reporting and how it will benefit your credit score

 January 9, 2018● 2 minute read●

-Towards the end of last year, the Australian Government announced that, come July 1, 2018, it will be introducing mandated comprehensive credit reporting (CCR) for all financial institutions throughout Australia.
+In 2017, the Australian Government announced that come July 1, 2018; it will be introducing mandated comprehensive credit reporting (CCR) for all financial institutions throughout Australia.

-This new system is not only beneficial for lenders, but for consumers as well – here’s why.
+The positive credit reporting system is not only beneficial for lenders but consumers as well.

-CCR will make it easier for consumers with a negative credit score to apply for loans and credit cards.
-Currently, most lenders and other financial institutions are only reporting the black marks on consumers’ credit files which generally indicates that they are unreliable borrowers.
+CCR, or positive credit reporting, will make it easier for consumers with a negative credit score to apply for loans and credit cards.
+Until recently, most lenders and other financial institutions were only reporting the black marks on consumers’ credit files.
+This, of course, generally indicated that they were unreliable borrowers.

-Positive credit reporting will allow financial institutions to look past an applicant’s credit score and further into their financial background.
-It basically means that all consumers will be given the benefit of the doubt when it comes to their borrowing history.
-They won’t be turned away at the door, bad credit score in hand.
-They’ll be welcomed into the building and given a much fairer chance.
+Financial institutions will be able to look past an applicant’s credit score and further into their financial background thanks to positive credit reporting.
+It basically means that all consumers will be more likely to be given the benefit of the doubt when it comes to their borrowing history.

-As a lender, we really do want to help people.
-It is not our aim to be declining customers, however, it is common practice for lenders to set stricter criteria for consumers with a negative credit score.
-However, CCR will allow us to have access to more detailed information on the applicant’s history.
-We will be able to look at when a consumer has opened or closed a credit account, the type of credit they have applied for in the past and their repayment history for the last 24 months.
+As responsible lenders, it is not our aim to be declining customers.
+However, it is common practice for lenders to set stricter criteria for consumers with a negative credit score.
+Now, CCR will allow us to have access to more detailed information on the applicant’s history.
+We will be able to look at when a consumer has opened or closed a credit account.
+We can also see the type of credit they have applied for in the past and their repayment history for the last 24 months.
 Further, we’ll be able to report on positive information like clients paying off their loans on time.

-This information will allow us to make more accurate assumptions of an applicant’s eligibility, giving them a fairer chance.
-We understand how easy it can be to miss a payment or make a couple of late ones and we don’t believe that this should hinder a person’s eligibility for seeking financial help in the future.
+This information will allow us to make more accurate assumptions on an applicant’s eligibility.
+We understand how easy it can be to miss a payment or make a couple of late ones.
+We don’t believe that this should hinder a person’s eligibility for seeking financial help in the future.

-If you have a negative credit score but have been making a conscious effort to repair it by maintaining regular payments, it will be much easier for you to apply for a bad credit loan.
-However, if you are someone who only has a little bit of debt and a positive credit score but you have been failing to maintain regular payments, lenders will take this into consideration when processing your application.
+If you have a negative credit score but have been making a conscious effort to repair it, it will be easier for you to apply for a bad credit loan.
+On the other hand, you may be someone who only has a little bit of debt and a positive credit score but you have been failing to maintain regular payments.
+Lenders will also consider this when processing your application.

 Over to you